 The residency provides new teachers with formal and informal professional development opportunities that are responsive to both the developmental needs of beginning teachers and district priorities.
 Individualized and differentiated professional development occurs between resident educators and their mentors through regular, ongoing interactions.

 Coldwater has had numerous teachers successfully complete the Ohio Resident Educator Program.
-The district currently has four resident educators on staff.
+The district currently has two resident educators on staff.
 They are as follows:

 Teachers today begin their careers with four-year Resident Educator licenses.
 During this time, they must complete all four years of the Ohio Resident Educator Program and successfully pass the Resident Educator Summative Assessment (RESA) to qualify for a five-year professional license.
 The assessment calls for Resident Educators to demonstrate their ability to design and implement instruction that engages students in complex thinking and uses formative and summative assessments to inform their teaching practices.